canopy-js/canopy-js/README.md

 #### Additional link syntax ####

-If you want to make a the target and display text different, there are several syntaxes you can use:
+If you want to make the link target and display text different, there are several syntaxes you can use:

 | Syntax name | If you write | Target name will be | Display text will be |